China Odyssey Tours Frequently Asked Questions

 Any precautions that can bring me a safe and pleasant journey in China?

 Yes.
-Generally China is a safe and friendly country to tourists; however, some simple precautions can make you stay far away from any possible trouble, we strongly suggest you follow them while you travel around China:
+Generally, China is a safe and friendly country to tourists; however, some simple precautions can make you stay far away from any possible trouble, we strongly suggest you follow them while you travel around China:

-a) Documents are very important when traveling overseas and loss of them can be very troublesome; so before you depart, always make several copies of your relevant documents like passport, credit cards, flight tickets, your itinerary (we always put the cell phone number of your tour guide, travel consultant on your itinerary), bring one set of copies with you and leave one set of copies to your trusted ones back at home.
+a) Documents are very important when traveling overseas and loss of them can be very troublesome; so before you depart, always make several copies of your relevant documents like passport, credit cards, flight tickets, and your itinerary (we always put the cell phone number of your tour guide, travel consultant on your itinerary), bring one set of copies with you and leave one set of copies to your trusted ones back at home.

 c) Always keep your hotel room and window closed and locked, especially when you are out.
 Never let strangers in your room unless you are sure who he or she is.

-e) Only bring necessary credit cards and leave the rest at home, remember the telephone number of your credit card company in case you need to do the report once the card gets lost or stolen.
+e) Only bring the necessary credit cards and leave the rest at home, remember the telephone number of your credit card company in case you need to do the report once the card gets lost or stolen.
 If you use traveler’s checks, it’s not smart to sign your name on them before you use them.

 i) In case you have to take a taxi, it's better to use the taxi service offered by hotels.
-Bring a hotel card with you or let your tour guide or hotel staff to write down the names & locations of your hotel and your destination both in English & Chinese beforehand.
-Before you get off, always request a receipt from the driver or remember its plate number, it will be very helpful in case you leave things on the car.
+Bring a hotel card with you or let your tour guide or hotel staff write down the names & locations of your hotel and your destination both in English & Chinese beforehand.
+Before you get off, always request a receipt from the driver or remember its plate number, it will be very helpful in case you leave things in the car.

 k) It’s a pleasant thing to make friends during a tour but never go anywhere with a stranger.